 First, a title company provides us their wire transfer information which we securely store in our system.
-From then on, a title company admin needs only the email address of the buyer/lender (a GF number is optional).
-Once the admin enters the email address, and selects the appropriate wire instructions (and uploads any other documents), our service emails the buyer/lender to let them know their wire transfer information is available.
+From then on, a title company admin needs only the email address of the buyer/lender and the file number (i.e. file reference number).
+Once the admin enters the email address and file number, and selects the appropriate wire instructions (and uploads any other documents), our service emails the buyer/lender to let them know their wire transfer information is available.
 As mentioned, email is great for communicating insecure data (i.e. notice of information being available); our secure service is great for communicating sensitive data (i.e. wire transfer information).
 In addition, we CC the title company admin on every notification we send to the buyer/lender to increase transparency and simplify recordkeeping for the title company.

 No account or registration is necessary for a buyer or lender!
 Once the title company admin adds a buyer or lender to the system (outlined above), the buyer or lender simply logs in by entering their email address and choosing their title company from a dropdown menu.
 Title company admins can view if/when a buyer/lender has logged in to view their information.
 This allows title companies to monitor for any potential delays in closing.

 Our site works great on mobile, too, so buyers can access their wire transfer information directly from their phone at the bank!

 Both master and regular admins can add new buyers/lenders to the system, as well as remove and notify buyers/lenders already entered.
 When either type of admin adds a buyer or lender, they select the appropriate wire information from a drop down menu.
 No type of admin or user can add, remove, or modify wire transfer information.